the-write-one/Git_Tutorial/README.md

 # Forking GitHub Repositories and Creating Pull Requests

-Learn to use the GitHub web application and Git command-line tools to clone a Git repository, make changes and create a pull request for merging your changes into the source project.
+Learn to use the GitHub web application and Git command-line tools to clone a Git repository, make changes, and create a pull request for merging your changes into the source project.

 ## Prerequisites